ngovindaraj/Random_Projects/README.md

-Placeholder for all my Udacity projects done towards the Data Analyst Nanodegree
+Placeholder for all projects that were done from Udacity's Data Analyst portal

 | Project      | About                              |
 |:-------------|:-----------------------------------|